Gabeiscool420/SoundSage---LLM-Audio-Processing/SoundSage-LLM Integration/SoundSage/WorkBench/AudioTools/AutoGain/AUTOGAIN_README.md

 Open Terminal
 Individually copy and paste the following commands into terminal to install the required packages, press enter to run the command:

-pip install librosa
-pip install numpy
-pip install pyloudnorm
-pip install tkinter
+- `pip install librosa`
+- `pip install numpy`
+- `pip install pyloudnorm`
+- `pip install tkinter`
+- `pip install Pillow`

+*note: If pip doesn’t work try pip3, if that doesn't work try:
-pip install Pillow
+- `python3 -m pip install --upgrade pip`

-*note: If pip doesn’t work try pip3, if that doesn't work try: “python3 -m pip install --upgrade pip” If none of this works it is because you need to install pip by putting this command in the terminal:
+If none of this works it is because you need to install pip by putting this command in the terminal:
-“curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py && python3 get-pip.py”.
-Now try installing the required packages above.
+- `“curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py && python3 get-pip.py”`: Now try installing the required packages above.

 ### Step 5: Run the program